-You don’t need a Spidey sense to know how important safety is in aquatics, climbing and shooting sports.
+You don’t need a Spidey sense to know how important safety is in aquatics, climbing and archery.
 But are you just as vigilant when your Scouts pitch their tents or ride on parade floats?
 You should be, because accidents can happen in any setting.
 Here’s how to keep your Scouts — and yourself — safe from some surprising dangers.

 What are hazard trees?

 A hazard tree is any tree that has significant structural damage due to age, fire or disease.
 Signs include broken tops; missing bark or in-season foliage; and the presence of ants, termites or woodpecker holes.

 How should be avoid hazard trees?
 Be watchful on trails, especially when it’s windy, and avoid campsites with hazard trees.
 If you must camp around a hazard tree, place tents, chairs and hammocks outside the tree’s fall radius, which is one to one-and-a-half times the height of the tree (or a tree part that could fall) on level ground.
 Keep Scouts and adults out of the fall zone.

 Perishable food should be kept below 40 degrees Fahrenheit, so carry plenty of ice and start with chilled or frozen food.
 Make sure cooks wash their hands before and after handling food and avoid cross-contamination by never allowing raw meat, poultry or their juices to come into contact with fresh or prepared foods.
 Meat, poultry and fish should be cooked to 145-165 degrees to kill bacteria; use a digital meat thermometer, not appearance, to check for doneness.

 How can we stay safe on the road?